elastic/terraform-provider-elasticstack/docs/index.md

 Optional:

 - `api_key` (String, Sensitive) API Key to use for authentication to Elasticsearch
+- `bearer_token` (String, Sensitive) Bearer Token to use for authentication to Elasticsearch
 - `ca_data` (String) PEM-encoded custom Certificate Authority certificate
 - `ca_file` (String) Path to a custom Certificate Authority certificate
 - `cert_data` (String) PEM encoded certificate for client auth
 - `cert_file` (String) Path to a file containing the PEM encoded certificate for client auth
 - `endpoints` (List of String, Sensitive) A list of endpoints where the terraform provider will point to, this must include the http(s) schema and port number.
+- `es_client_authentication` (String, Sensitive) ES Client Authentication field to be used with the bearer token
 - `insecure` (Boolean) Disable TLS certificate validation
 - `key_data` (String, Sensitive) PEM encoded private key for client auth
 - `key_file` (String) Path to a file containing the PEM encoded private key for client auth